silv4weS/Projetos/README.md

 Hello there!

-A put a lot of mini-projects in this repositorie for show what i'm studyng.
+I put several mini-projects in this repository to show that I'm learning